The 2014 YOUR ACTIONS MATTER! underage drinking

 Winner of teen video PSA contest named

-During the statewide kickoff to this year's event, the winner of the 2014 YOUR ACTIONS MATTER!
+During the kickoff to this year's spring statewide event, the winner of the 2014 YOUR ACTIONS MATTER!
 Teen Video PSA Contest was announced.
 Created by students from Villa Grove High School (located in eastern Illinois' Douglas County), the winning PSA will air on TV stations throughout the state later this year.

 A judging panel—featuring key stakeholders in the prevention field, at the local level, and in the liquor industry—reviewed the teen artwork submissions and selected the Villa Grove High School team as the winner.
 The video was unveiled to the general public at an announcement ceremony at the school on April 23, 2014.